 Installation

-Blue stone Pavers: Blue stone pavers are relatively easy to install, but because they are made from natural stone, they may require more time and expertise to ensure proper placement and alignment.
+Natural Bluestone: Blue stone pavers are relatively easy to install, but because they are made from natural stone, they may require more time and expertise to ensure proper placement and alignment.
 They can be installed over concrete with mortar for bluestone patios or dry-laid over sand, but pavers of normal thickness are not suitable for laying on a pedestal system for roof decks because natural imperfections in the stone like hairline fractures can reduce their flexural strength.

 Porcelain Pavers: Porcelain pavers are also generally easy to install.
 They can be dry laid on sand or gravel beds, either fixed with mortar or supported by rubber support pads over concrete, and also installed with a pedestal paver system for elevated rooftop decks.
 Since porcelain pavers are lighter than bluestone, they are easier to bring on site and handle during installation.

-Bluestone paving is a great option for those seeking a natural, timeless look with excellent durability and slip resistance, particularly in traditional or rustic designs.
+Bluestone paving is a great option for those seeking a natural, timeless look with excellent durability and slip resistance, particularly in traditional or rustic landscaping designs.

 By understanding the strengths and weaknesses of each material, you can make an informed decision that enhances the beauty and functionality of your outdoor spaces.